desnesn/beaker.dn.rpms/README.md

 ## 3) FEDORA

-Here, we use Fedora repos only to install, thus all installs with Fedora get the upstream fedora repos.
+Here, we use Fedora repos only to install, thus all installs with Fedora will have the upstream fedora repos set.

 ## 4) CENTOS